Warren Buffett and Charlie Munger on friendship

 - Their personalities tend to be dominant (which probably means intellectually dominant)

 - Personality traits tend to stable over adult life

-- Buffett set out to — very intentionally, very tenaciously — make money
+- Buffett has — very intentionally, very tenaciously — set out to make money

 Buffett: There was a doctor couple, very prominent in Omaha, and his name was Eddie Davis, her name was Dorothy Davis.
 And it was Mrs. Davis that called me, actually.
 She did everything.
 She said, “We’ve heard that you manage money and, and we’d be kind of interested in listening to your story about how you do it, and what we might do with you.”

 So I went over and I talked to them.
 And I was all full of myself and like that’s, you know, I couldn’t talk fast enough about stocks in those days.
 And Dorothy Davis, very smart, listened to every word.
 And the doctor was kind of over in the corner, submitting a yoyo or something, and really not paying much attention.
 And I got all through and the wife looked over at the doctor [who] said, “I’m gonna give him $100,000.”
 And I was managing about $500,000 at the time, so it was a big deal.